tytydraco/yessleep/out/An_anomaly_has_spread_through_the_town_of_Frost_Hollow_Soon_after_I_heard_the_radio_screech_out_a_list_of_rules.md

 When I could see again, I found only a smoking crater in the spot where Friend and Bones had stood.
 Gray smoke hissed from the center of it.
 I knelt down, seeing a dark, jelly-like substance covering the jagged patches of concrete.
 I quickly realized it was flesh, though whether human or alien, I couldn’t say.

-Shell-shocked, I stumbled over to Bones’ body, feeling around his waist until I felt the cold metal of an extra magazine.
+Shell-shocked, I stumbled over to Bones’ melted pants, feeling around his waist until I felt the cold metal of an extra magazine.
 I had emptied all the bullets in the gun fighting Friend.
 To my dismay, I realized Bones only had one extra magazine.

 Feeling sick and weak, I stumbled away, heading towards downtown, hoping against hope that I would find some solace or answers there.